 My Interim Review of Rouxbe Online Cooking School’s Professional Cook Certification

-Thus far I have had a few light bulb moments around cooking, for example the importance of keeping temperatures from swinging wildly.
+Thus far I have had a few light bulb moments around cooking.
+One example is the importance of keeping temperatures from swinging wildly.
 The reason you add hot stock to a risotto is to keep it cooking quickly and avoid the grains gelling up from the cool down process.
 Simple, yes, but there are many examples like that where little tidbits turn you into an overall better cook.
 Often I don’t find any one lesson full of difficult ideas to grasp, but over the past 2 months the information and new skills have built up and built up to a point where I can state with 100% certainty that I have learned a lot of useful culinary skills and knowledge.

 Rouxbe has found a way to teach culinary essential skills online, including knife skills.
 There are all sorts of observational exercises and straight up exercises, like cutting carrots into all of the classic knife cuts.
 There’s lessons about ingredient quality, core techniques, advanced techniques, specialty diet modifications like gluten-free, low-sodium and plant based and it covers the whole gamut from breakfast to dessert.